uadyfmat/test-runner/README.md

 |Python|`python` or `python3`|

 For each of the commands, you can usually learn if they are available by running `[command] --help` or `[command] --version`.
 For instance, `gcc --version` should print the version of the C compiler.

+### Shells and terminals

+Test Runner uses **Bash scripts**, thus it is required that the host shell supports Bash (e.g. Bash itself or Zsh).
+Additionally, Test Runner displays emojis in some circumstances so ideally the terminal would support that.

+Per OS, consider the following:

+- macOS: The default terminal app is fine. macOS comes with Zsh as its default shell so it should also be fine.
+- Linux: The default terminal app should be fine.
+Linux distributions often come with Bash as its default shell so that's fine.
+- Windows: I suggest installing [Git Bash](https://git-scm.com/downloads) (Bash support) and open it using [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab) (special chars support).

 ## Coding exercise project structure